The Early History of FSRA:

 A personal Reflection

 I was concerned that average people like myself who cared about the site were not able to give a voice regarding its protection.
+(My having had a concern at the time is not to suggest that the measures taken in 1989 were inappropriate, given the circumstances.
+And, of course, if there were any public input, somehow the site location would have to be kept confidential.)
 I began to correspond with some of the people mentioned in the article.
-At one point someone suggested I approach Dick Markley, the Forest Archaeologist for the Tahoe National Forest (TNF).
+At one point Dan Foster suggested I approach Dick Markley, the Forest Archaeologist for the Tahoe National Forest (TNF).
 My friend Eric Peach, who had worked with me in reviving the environmental group Protect American River Canyons, and I then met with Dick.
-Dick was a firm believer in using volunteer help to protect resources on his forest, especially in light of his limited budget, and he encouraged us to start an organization for protecting rock art sites.
-(Eric did not stay involved after our meeting with Dick.)
+Dick was a firm believer in using volunteer help to protect resources on his forest, especially in light of his limited budget.
+When we asked about a group of non-professionals forming to help protect the site of concern, he was enthusiastic and encouraging.

 In my mind, FSRA was created to serve two very significant functions.
 On one hand, this was an organization that would work to protect these precious cultural resources.
 On the other hand, a small number of people who were not archaeologists would be given the opportunity to visit sites that otherwise were only seen by a handful of professionals, without endangering the sites.
 These visitors, FSRA members, would naturally learn to care about the sites and want to protect them, while being educated to do so.